jatin69/srijan-2018/magazine-content/team-foreword.md

 # TEAM FOREWORD

-We, The Editorial Team, proudly present another interesting edition of our Department Magazine 'SRIJAN'.
-We have worked very hard and have covered some exciting topics that your geeky minds have wondered about.
-Our aim is not only to bring you a few articles about new technologies or all the scientific mess, of course you can google all that.
-Its beyond this.
-First and foremost, SRIJAN reflects the hardwork and team spirit of our students.
-Secondly, we aim at bringing you the fine thoughts of this generation on the recent technological advancements happening across the globe.
-Thirdly, it’s like a perfect desert for all the junior scientists to munch upon.
-Where would you get all this?
-With its carefully curated articles, SRIJAN covers topics like Artificial intelligence, 5G Technology, Facial Recognition, Wireless charging, Drones.
-We are sure you are already leafing through the magazine.
-We hope you find it as exciting as we think it is and it tickles your grey cells.
+The Editorial Team of Srijan takes immense pleasure to present the eighth edition of our Annual tech Magazine 'SRIJAN'.
+The world of technology is pacing so fast that even listing all these new advancements is a task in itself.
+This year we tried to capture the Consumer Electronics Show.
+CES is one stop platform to capture all the new developments in the field of tech.
+From a pool of topics, we tried to cover some of the exciting ones.
+Artificial intelligence, 5G Technology, Smart home devices, Drones, Neuromorphic Computing, Containerization, and more.
+Basically, you get all the new advancements in form of curated articles at one place.
+Apart from the technology, You'll find glimpses of the thoughts of this generation on the recent technological advancements happening across the globe.

+Turn the page over to start the adventure.
+We hope you like it.